meli1230/windows_and_linux_vms/README.md

 ### Ubuntu
 #### Making the machine run properly
 Before jumping into the functionalities that I have implemented, you need to make a few changes in a file, in order to make sure that the IP address used in it is the same as the one of the VM.
 What you need to modify is located in etc/hosts, which you can reach by typing the follow these steps:
-- open Terminal and type *ipconfig*
-- in the returned result, search for inet, which should be followed by your ip address
+- open Terminal and type *ipconfig*- in the returned result, search for inet, which should be followed by your ip address
 - the next command we need to type in the terminal is *sudo nano /etc/hosts* Once you opened this file, you need to replace every ip address you see with your ip address, which you have just discovered by using *ifconfig*.
 When done, press ctrl+x to save the file and then enter to exit.